CBEP-SoCB-Details/BPC_Pesticides/Analysis/Stormwater_vs_Benchmarks.md

 Pesticides Detected in Stormwater Entering Casco Bay, 2015 BPC Stormwater Study

-### Maximum Observed Value and Approcximate Number of Detections
+### Maximum Observed Value and Approximate Number of Detections

 Because of the way the two laboratories reported results, these are not strictly consistent, but they provide a rough idea of relative abundance